| | | | | |

 9. Soak Up Excess Oil

-Pieces of dairy free fried chicken on wire rack.
+Dairy-free fried chicken cooling on wire rack.

 Dish by Dish Tips/Tricks